Brooklyn Marine Terminal

 A Community-Driven Vision

 The City will assemble a Brooklyn Marine Terminal Taskforce—chaired by US Representative Dan Goldman with New York State Senator Andrew Gounardes and New York City Councilmember Alexa Aviles serving as vice chairs—to co-lead an extensive engagement process.
-The process will kick off later this spring and will engage a wide range of stakeholders—including local elected officials, unions, waterfront stakeholders, Brooklyn businesses, workforce development, the adjacent community, and the maritime industry—to develop a shared vision for the future of this vital facility and district.
+The process will engage a wide range of stakeholders—including local elected officials, unions, waterfront stakeholders, Brooklyn businesses, workforce development, the adjacent community, and the maritime industry—to develop a shared vision for the future of this vital facility and district.
 NYCEDC has engaged renowned community engagement and urban design firm WXY to support this work.

 The transformation of the Brooklyn Marine Terminal is part of the Adams administration’s broader strategy to develop the Harbor of the Future—a reimagined, East River-connected network of innovation and growth.
 The Harbor of the Future includes emerging innovation centers at the Hunts Point Produce Market, Governors Island, the Brooklyn Navy Yard, the Science Park and Research Campus (SPARC) Kips Bay, and the North Shore of Staten Island.